 Dermatitis herpetiformis can be hard to diagnose – it may be confused with more common itchy skin conditions, such as eczema and scabies.
 When the condition is suspected, a skin biopsy is usually taken to confirm the diagnosis.
-This is where a small skin sample is taken under local anaesthetic, for microscopic analysis.
+This is where a small skin sample is taken under local anaesthetic for microscopic analysis.
 This may be important, as treatment involves a change in diet and can require long-term tablets.
 Blood tests are usually performed too.
-Occasionally a small biopsy may also be taken from the inner lining of the bowel to check for the type of inflammation that is seen in coeliac disease.
-If required, this investigation is performed by a gastroenterologist (bowel specialist).

 Can dermatitis herpetiformis be cured?

-No. The skin changes and associated symptoms of dermatitis herpetiformis usually go away with diet changes and medications.
-Medication can often be gradually withdrawn once a gluten free diet is adopted; however, if gluten is reintroduced to the diet then the rash and symptoms will recur.
+No. However, the skin changes and associated symptoms of dermatitis herpetiformis usually go away with appropriate dietary changes but sometimes also requires medication.
+Medication can often be gradually withdrawn once a gluten-free diet is adopted (see the section Where can I find more information? below).
+However, if gluten becomes part of your diet again, the rash and symptoms will reappear.

 How can dermatitis herpetiformis be treated?

 Diet.
 Most doctors recommend that everyone with dermatitis herpetiformis should be on a gluten-free diet.
-Your dermatologist may arrange for you to see a dietician and may refer you to a gastroenterologist.
+Your dermatologist may arrange for you to see a dietitian and may also refer you to a gastroenterologist.
 The diet is slow to work, but usually gives relief from both skin and bowel symptoms.

-A gluten-free diet is not the burden that it used to be; most supermarkets stock a range of gluten-free bread, biscuits, cakes, etc. The diet may:
+A gluten-free diet is not the burden that it used to be; most supermarkets stock a range of gluten-free bread, biscuits, cakes, etc. The diet may also:

 - decrease and eventually remove the need for medical treatments